ifilot/pydft/README.md

 considerable effort was made in documenting everything.

 > [!TIP]
-> Interested in other education quantum chemical codes?
+> Interested in other **education** quantum chemical codes?
 Have a look at the packages below.
-> * [PyQInt](https://github.com/ifilot/pyqint) is a hybrid C++/Python code for performing Hartree-Fock calculations.
+> * [PyQInt](https://github.com/ifilot/pyqint) is a hybrid C++/Python (Cython)
+>   code for performing Hartree-Fock calculations.
+This code contains many
+>   relevant features, such a geometry optimization, orbital localization and
+>   crystal orbital hamilton population analysis.
-> * [HFCXX](https://github.com/ifilot/hfcxx) is a full C++ code for performing Hartree-Fock calculations.
+> * [HFCXX](https://github.com/ifilot/hfcxx) is a full C++ code for performing
+>   Hartree-Fock calculations.
-> * [DFTCXX](https://github.com/ifilot/hfcxx) is a full C++ code for performing Density Functional Theory Calculations.
+> * [DFTCXX](https://github.com/ifilot/dftcxx) is a full C++ code for performing
+>   Density Functional Theory Calculations.

 ## Features